ctalledo/sysbox/experiments/sysbox-pods/sysbox-pods.md

     - Sysbox supports either systemd or cgroupfs.

-  - sysbox-runc as one of the runtimes with userns "annotations" enabled.
+  - Sysbox-runc as one of the runtimes with userns "annotations" enabled.

+  - Storage = overlayfs, with "nodev" removed and "metacopy=on" set.

+  - User "containers" must be present in the `/etc/sub[ug]id` files.

-* To do this, the CRI-O config file (`/etc/crio/crio.conf`) must have this:
+* E.g., : sample CRI-O config in `/etc/crio/crio.conf`:

 ```
+# Storage config
+storage_driver = "overlay"
+storage_option = ["overlay.mountopt=metacopy=on"]

 # Cgroup setting for conmon
 #conmon_cgroup = "system.slice"
 conmon_cgroup = "pod"